BestCoffeeMakersInfo☕️

 Drip Tray

-The drip tray which is square in appearance with one side corner rounded off, holds 8 oz of overflow and like all the others the tray moves off to let a 7″ tumbler take its rightful spot on the drip tray base.
+The drip tray, which is square in appearance with one side corner rounded off, holds 8 oz of overflow, and like all the others, the tray moves off to let a 7″ tumbler take its rightful spot on the drip tray base.

 Buttons and Controls

 All of the operational controls of the Keurig K-Duo are located right over the K-cup side chamber.
-It’s a little bit similar to that of the K-Cafe, so I’m guessing that all these related models will get the same redesign.
+It’s a bit similar to that of the K-Cafe, so I’m guessing all these related models will get the same redesign.
 The round dial with buttons – each shows the different brew sizes; completing the circle are two additional buttons with icons that represent their respective functions – (carafe and single-serve.).

 The Keurig K-Duo Carafe Operation